JeremySkinner/posh-build/README.md

 # Posh-Build

 Posh-build is a small set of scripts for building .net applications from Powershell.
-This is not intended to be a replacement for the [psake Powershell build system](https://github.com/psake/psake/), but offers a simpler alternative for working with the `dotnet` CLI tools.
+This is not intended to be a replacement for [psake](https://github.com/psake/psake/), but offers a simpler one-file alternative for working with the `dotnet` CLI tools.

 # Requirements